Clonalis House Castlerea, Co. Roscommon

-The present owner, Pyers O'Conor Nash, is the most recent of his family to live here, an unbroken line of descent stretching back for more than a thousand years.
-The present Clonalis House is the most recent dwelling on the family's lands and was built between 1878 and 1880 to the designs of the English architect, Samuel Pepys Cockrell.
-The result is a comfortable Victorian mansion of some 45 rooms, in the Italianate style.
+The present owner, Pyers O’Conor Nash, is the most recent of his family to live here, an unbroken line of descent stretching back for more than a thousand years.
+The present Clonalis House is the most recent dwelling on the family’s lands and was built between 1878 and 1880 to the designs of the English architect, Samuel Pepys Cockrell.
+The result is a comfortable and elegant Victorian mansion of some 45 rooms.
 The bedrooms, many of which have four poster or half-tester beds, are large and comfortable with fine views over the demesne.
-Pyers's wife, Marguerite, welcomes the visitors, organises the house and the meals, and looks after her guests in an exemplary way.

-The well-wooded acre estate, now reduced to just over 700 acres just outside the town of Castlerea, was originally laid out for pheasant shooting, but in recent times it has become better known as a first class woodcock shoot.
+The well-wooded acre estate, is just outside the town of Castlerea and was originally laid out for pheasant shooting, but in recent times it has become better known as a first class woodcock shoot.

-There is a good deal to see and do in the area: Roscommon Castle, the ruined O'Conor castle at Ballintubber and the King House in Boyle, while the despoiled demesne at Rockingham with it many gates and lodges is still well worth visiting.
-Guests at can fish for trout in the River Suck which flows thorough the estate, or on nearby Lough O'Flynn, or they can walk through the area along the Suck Way.
-Clonalis House is the ideal base for touring County Roscommon and the adjoining parts of County Galway, County Mayo and County Sligo.
+Things to do in the area: Roscommon Castle, the ruined O’Conor castle at Ballintubber and the King House in Boyle, while the despoiled demesne at Rockingham with it many gates and lodges is still well worth visiting.
+Guests at Clonalis can fish for trout in the River Suck which flows through the estate or on nearby Lough O’Flynn.
+Guests can walk through the area along the Suck Way.
+Clonalis House is the ideal base for touring County Roscommon and the adjoining parts of Counties Galway, Mayo and Sligo.